William Mackey Cruikshank: Early life and education

-Cruikshank was born in Washington, D.C. on 7 November 1870 to John C. Cruikshank and Euphrasia Antisell.
+Cruikshank was born in Washington, D.C., on 7 November 1870 to John C. Cruikshank and Euphrasia Antisell.
 He attended the United States Military Academy at West Point, where he was a classmate of future Chief of Cavalry Herbert Ball Crosby, and graduated in 1893.
 Later in 1903, Cruikshank graduated from the School of Submarine Defense at Willet's Point, New York.
 He also graduated from the Army War College in 1920.

 Military career

 After graduating, Cruikshank was commissioned as second lieutenant in the 2nd Artillery on June 12, 1893.
-He taught mathematics at West Point from 1895 until 1898, when he took part in the Santiago Campaign of the Spanish–American War, after which returned to teaching from 1898–1899.
-Cruikshank was later stationed as artillery engineer at Fort Howard in Maryland from 1904–1907, until he went to the Philippines to serve as adjutant of the 5th Field Artillery from 1907–1909.
+He taught mathematics at West Point from 1895 until 1898, when he took part in the Santiago Campaign of the Spanish–American War, after which returned to teaching from 1898 to 1899.
+Cruikshank was later stationed as artillery engineer at Fort Howard in Maryland from 1904 to 1907, until he went to the Philippines to serve as adjutant of the 5th Field Artillery from 1907 to 1909.

 Shortly after the American entry into World War I in April 1917, Cruikshank was promoted to colonel on May 15.
 He arrived in France with the 1st Division, where he commanded their field artillery regiment.
 He served in this capacity until 1918, when he was promoted to brigadier general of the National Army.
 He then commanded the 3rd Field Artillery of the 3rd Division.
 Later that same year, Cruikshank also served with the 4th Corps of the American Expeditionary Forces as Chief of Artillery.

 After the end of the war, Cruikshank remained in Europe as part of the occupation forces in Germany until 1919.
 For his service during the war in Europe, Cruikshank received the Distinguished Service Medal from the United States and the Legion of Honor from France.
 The citation for his Army DSM reads:

-After his return to the United States, he served on the General Staff Corps from 1920–1924.
+After his return to the United States, he served on the General Staff Corps from 1920 to 1924.
 Later Cruikshank was commandant at the Field Artillery School at Fort Sill, Oklahoma from 1930 until his retirement on 30 November 1934.